Tan Feliz: Music video

 A short music video was made exclusively for telenovela Camaleones in Colegio San Bartolomé that appears on the story, Sherlyn (Solange) and Ferdinando Valencia (Patricio) also appears on the video.

 Single version

 "Tan Feliz" is a song by American artist Pee Wee release on February 4, 2011.
 The song, featuring Brazilian pop singer Kelly Key, was written by Pee Wee, Francisco Saldaña, Norgie Noriega and Víctor Delgado from her second studio album, Déjate Querer.

 Background

 On February 25, 2010, Kelly announced the negotiations with Pee Wee's agents for a featuring in her album.
 On April 13, the singer said on Twitter that she would record the song.
 On September 9, Kelly said he would embark for Mexico to record the song, a new version of Tan Feliz.
-The song will be released on January, 2011.
+The song will be released in January 2011.

 Music video

-The music video would be filmed on December, 2010 in Miami, but was canceled.
+The music video would be filmed in December 2010 in Miami, but was canceled.